Contributions

 Steve Schmerler (Uncertainty quantification)

-Adam Stephens (Uncertainty quantification work)
+Adam Stephens (Uncertainty quantification)

 Hossein Tahmasbi (Minterpy descriptors)